ayushrath63/UCLA_CS32/Notes/ClassComposition.md

   construction, no semicolon at the end.

   Initializer list must be added to the constructor definition, it cannot be added to a prototype.
+Every constructor requires its own initializer list.

   The initializer list can also be used to declare scalar member variables.
-M